Peteroos/URP_Sirar/README.md

 ## Known Issues

 **Controller input lag**: When controlling the robot via the controller, commands may occasionally experience delays, causing the control panel to become temporarily unresponsive.
 If this happens, wait a moment before retrying.

+## References

+Tsai, Roger Y., and Reimar K. Lenz. *"A new technique for fully autonomous and efficient 3D robotics hand/eye calibration."* Robotics and Automation, IEEE Transactions on 5.3 (1989): 345-358.